dorukbatur/Kotlin-ScopeFunctions/README.md

-this is a quick and simplifier of "Scope functions in kotlin" i tried to example as much as simple as it can be
+this is a quick and simplifier of "Scope functions in kotlin"

+i tried to explain 5 functions that "with,let,run,apply,also" as much as simple can be

+thanks for reading.